kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 ## `MonsterMetaData`

-- For each data source in the `MonsterDataSource` there is a dataframe with information about all the data contained in the data source
+- For each data source in the `MonsterDataSource` there is a data frame with information about all the data contained in the data source

-- Each metadata dataframe for a time series contains a unique P1 `ID` that can be used to retrieve the data from ETL2
+- Each metadata data frame for a time series contains a unique P1 `ID` that can be used to retrieve the data from ETL2

-- The KnowledgeGraph contains pointers to metadata of time series
+- The KnowledgeGraph contains pointers to the metadata of time series

 ### Refs